-- Limited curbside pick up is available for many of the library's physical resources with requests through OneSearch.
-Faculty can also place requests to scan up to 10% or one chapter of a book in our collection, video demonstrations of both of these services.
+- Faculty can place requests to scan up to 10% or one chapter of a book in our collection, video demonstrations of both of these services.

 - Each department has a Library Liaison available to answer any other questions.
 More information is provided on the Services for Faculty page.